|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This World War II classic is the story of the author, Robert Leckie.
 This account is intimate and detailed.
 Only the names of officers and friends are omitted, replacing with nicknames like "Lieutenant Ivy-League".

-The book begins with Leckie's volunteering for the Marine Corps on January 5, 1942 from his home in New Jersey.
-Training begins at Parris Island: drill sergeants, the rifle range and discipline and indoctrination.
-Next, the recruits were sent to New River for more training and finally the order to ship out via San Francisco to the Pacific.
+The book begins with Leckie volunteering for the Marine Corps on January 5, 1942 from his home in New Jersey.
+Followed by boot camp at Parris Island with drill sergeants, rifle range and discipline and indoctrination.
+Next, the recruits were sent to New River for more training and finally are order to ship out from San Francisco to the Pacific.

 Aboard the transport USS George S. Elliott, the Marines land at an Guadalcanal on August 7, 1942 at Red Beach.
 The landing is anti-climatic, as there are no Japanese defending the landing beach and the only drama is becoming lost and discovering a cache of Japanese beer.